Bassist/composer

 by the art of Paul Klee, Wassily Kandinsky,

-and Franz Marc) and Angels and Acrobats (a jazz
+and Franz Marc) and Angels and Acrobats

-ballet inspired by Rainer Maria Rilke's Duino
+(a jazz ballet inspired by Rainer Maria

-Elegies).
+Rilke's Duino Elegies).

-Also in 2001, Noertker and saxophonist
+Also in 2001, Noertker and

-Rent Romus began producing the Static Illusion/Methodical Madness
+saxophonist Rent Romus began producing the Static

-music series, which presents two creative
+series, which presents two creative music

-music concerts per month at the Musicians
+concerts per month at the Musicians Union Hall

-Union Hall in San Francisco.
-As of this
+in San Francisco.
+As of this writing (2024)

-writing (2011) the series is going strong.
+the series is going strong.

-In September 2003, Noertker's Moxie released
+In September 2003, Noertker's

-its first CD, Sketches of
+Moxie released its first CD, Sketches

-Catalonia, Vol. 1: Suite for Dalí, on
+of Catalonia, Vol. 1: Suite for Dalí,

 The year 2003 was brought